-The Matthew Hale Award is open to young writers who show promise but lack the opportunity to pursue their talent.
-This could be for a number of reasons, including physical or mental ill-health, family circumstances, lack of access to cultural opportunities or any other reasons.
+The Matthew Hale Award is open to young writers who show promise but have had limited opportunities to pursue their talent.
+This could be due to a number of factors, including physical or mental ill-health, family circumstances, financial circumstances, lack of access to cultural opportunities or any other reasons.

-This award consists of a package of support created by New Writing North and is worth £500.
-The package will be tailored to the specific interests and needs of the winner, but could include anything from one-on-one mentoring with a professional writer, enrollment on a course, books, theatre tickets or a pass to a literature festival.
-Nominations for recipients of this award are invited from parents, teachers or other adults.
+There is one award winner each year.
+The award consists of a package of support created by New Writing North and is worth £500.
+The package will be tailored to the specific interests and needs of the winner, but could include anything from one-on-one mentoring with a professional writer, enrolment on a course, books, theatre tickets or a pass to a literature festival.

 This award is judged by the family of Matthew Hale and New Writing North.